JOIN ME IN AN INTERVIEW WITH KRASEN JELYAZKOV FROM PLOVDIV, BULGARIA!

 Plovdiv is the second largest city in Bulgaria after Sofia.
 Located in the south of Bulgaria, this ancient city is build around seven hills and is famous for its deep rooted history and ancient remains.
 It’s said to be Bulgaria’s most beautiful city and one of Europe’s best-kept secrets.

-In the year (2019), Plovdiv is chosen to be the European Culture Capital.
-There will be A LOT of events, celebrations and holidays in Plovdiv!
-Find more information on this event here.
+In the year (2019), Plovdiv was chosen to be the European Culture Capital.
+A LOT of events, celebrations and holidays were organised.

 What is the best time to visit Plovdiv?